dhinesan/Comparative-Textual-Analysis-Wikipedia.com-Vs-Encyclopedia.com-/README.md

   1. Install required libraries through 'pip install' command pip install newspaper3k pip install nltk
+  2. Url - Inputs.xlsx file contains the url to web scraping.
-  2. FILE PATH; I have used my choise of irecoty to save each extracted text and use the input.xlsx file, kindly change the file path while running the python code in 'Textual Analysis.ipynb'
+  3. FILE PATH; I have used my choise of irecoty to save each extracted text and use the input.xlsx file, kindly change the file path while running the python code in 'Textual Analysis.ipynb'
+  4. Extracted data file contains all the extracted text data through web-scraping
+  5. Vectorized-data will have the dataframe in excel format
+  6. Textual Analysis.pdf will contains the entire project report and explanation.

-Kindly provide me your comments and feedback about my project which will be a great motivation.
+Feel free to provide your comments and feedback about my project which will be a great motivation for me to do more projects and improvise myself.